approov/quickstart-android-java-okhttp/README.md

 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email.

 This initializes Approov when the app is first created.
 A `public static` member allows other parts of the app to access the singleton Approov instance.
 All calls to `ApproovService` and the SDK itself are thread safe.

+It is possible to pass an empty string to indicate that no initialization is required.
+Only do this if you are also using a different Approov quickstart in your app (which will use the same underlying Approov SDK) and this will have been initialized first.

 ## USING APPROOV SERVICE
 You can then make Approov enabled `OkHttp` API calls by using the `OkHttpClient` available from the `ApproovService`: